 - Pain that does not go away or is not relieved by prescribed medicine

 - Extreme weakness that interferes with normal activities

 - Rash that is not relieved by prescribed medicines

-- Pregnancy warning: This drug may have harmful effects on the unborn baby.
-It is recommended that effective methods of birth control should be used by women of child-bearing potential during your cancer treatment and for at least 30 days after treatment.
+- Pregnancy warning: This drug can have harmful effects on the unborn baby.
+Women of childbearing potential should use effective methods of birth control during your cancer treatment and for at least 30 days after treatment.
 Let your doctor know right away if you think you may be pregnant.

 - Breastfeeding warning: It is not known if this drug passes into breast milk.
 For this reason, women should not breastfeed during treatment because this drug could enter the breast milk and cause harm to a breastfeeding baby.

 - Fertility warning: In men, this drug may affect your ability to have children in the future.
 Talk with your doctor or nurse if you plan to have children.
 Ask for information on sperm banking.

 Revised May 2019

 This patient information was developed by Via Oncology, LLC © 2019.
 This information is not intended to be used as a substitute for professional medical advice, diagnosis, or treatment.
 You should not rely entirely on this information for your health care needs.
 Ask your own doctor or health care provider any specific medical questions that you have.